Undergraduate · Systems Security

 Linux Security Baseline Checker

-What I Learned: Most security hardening comes down to correctly configuring existing system tools.
+Most security hardening comes down to correctly configuring existing tools.
 Reading config files taught me more than running automated scanners.

 Basic Port Scanner

-What I Learned: The difference between a SYN scan and a full connect scan matters for detection.
-Using only the standard library (socket, time) forces you to understand timeouts and connection states.
+The difference between a SYN scan and a full connect scan matters for detection.
+Timeouts and connection states become real when you implement them.

 Educational